 Offering: On March 25, 2021, the Company announced its Exchange Offer in respect of the 2017/22 Bonds.
-The press release and the "notice of a repurchase offer" containing the details of the Exchange Offer are incorporated in this Prospec- tus by reference.
-If the Exchange Offer is successful, the holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the Exchange Date.
+The press release and the "notice of a repurchase offer" containing the details of the Exchange Offer are incorporated in this Prospectus by reference.
+The holders of the 2017/22 Bonds who have accepted the Exchange Offer will, for each of their 2017/22 Bond, receive one Bond and 26 Shares on the Exchange Date.
 The entire issuance of the Bonds is used for the settlement of the Exchange Offer.

 Issue Price: 100% of the Principal Amount.

 Clearing and Settlement: SIX SIS Ltd.

-D. Information on the Admission to Trading and Listing
+Information on the Admission to Trading and Listing

 Swiss Trading Venue: SIX Swiss Exchange

-Trading: The Bonds have been provisionally admitted to trading on SIX Swiss Exchange with effect from [May 7]\, 2021.
+Trading: The Bonds have been provisionally admitted to trading on SIX Swiss Ex- change with effect from May 7, 2021.
 Application will be made for the Bonds to be listed on SIX Swiss Exchange.
 The last day of trading is expected to be August 15, 2024.

+Swiss Security Number: 56334874

+ISIN: CH0563348744